jchavarri/javierchavarri.com/src/pages/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript.md

 ![when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript-01.jpg](/media/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript-01.jpg)

-## What is a ppx
+## 🤓 What is a ppx

 In Reason and OCaml there is a system called "pre-processor extensions", which are also known as ppx rewriters, or just "ppxs".
-As their name states, these programs pre-process the code: they run just after the compilation parsing stage has successfully ended, which results in the compiler having an abstract syntax tree (or AST) available in memory.
-The rewriters run although before the type checking and the more thorough parts of the compilation process start.
+As their name states, these programs pre-process the code: they run just after the compilation parsing stage has successfully ended, and before the type checking and other deeper parts of the compilation process start.

 ![performance-of-records-in-bucklescript-02.png](/media/when-two-worlds-collide-using-esy-to-consume-ppxs-from-source-in-bucklescript-02.png)

-*Diagram showing where ppx processing happens in the compilation process*
+*High-level diagram showing where the ppx processing happens in the compilation process*

 Ppxs were originally introduced when a command line option `-ppx` was added to the OCaml compiler.
 This option allows to pass multiple paths to native applications binaries.
 These programs are then executed during the compilation of each file.
-Once the compilation starts, each ppx binary file defined in the list is given a serialized representation of the AST by the compiler, and produces another serialized AST.
+Once the compilation starts, each ppx binary file defined in the list is given a serialized representation of the abstract syntax tree (AST) by the compiler, and produces another serialized AST.
 This process continues for all the ppxs, and all the modules built by the compiler.

-## How ppxs work in BuckleScript today
+## 🔧 How ppxs work in BuckleScript today

 In BuckleScript, as it is a fork of OCaml, ppxs have been available from early on.
 BuckleScript exposes the command line flag `-ppx` from the `bsconfig.json` file, which is used to configure the build process (one can think of it as `webpack.config.js`).
 The property to set the list of ppx rewriters that will run is `ppx-flags`, so if we want to run 3 ppxs we will write something like: